caf62219/note-taker/README.md

 # Installation

-    Follow the following URL to the website:
+    Follow the following URL to the website: <a href=""></a>

 # Usage
 <img src="./images/Screenshotnotetaker.png" alt="Screenshot of note taker application" width="600px" />

-    - This application allows you to
+    - On the left is previously typed notes.
+If you click on one of the previously typed notes it appears on the right.
+    - The user can add a note on the right and it will save to the left.
+    -If the user clicks on the delete button the note will be deleted.

 # Credits